magoo/risk-measurement/content/en/docs/enterprise/organizing-risks.md

 B[Other];
 A -->B
 ```
-So, how would one of these labels be applied to a SEV0?
-This may be classified during an incident review, a postmortem or retrospective process, or simply a judgement by a CISO or other leader.
+So, how would one of the above labels be applied to a SEV0?

+This may be classified during an incident review, a postmortem or retrospective process, or simply a judgement by a CISO or other leader: "_This was clearly an incident within Infra_".

+The risk model allows us to federate this risk even further.

+For example, we can request a study of `CorpSec` by others, in parallel.

-This risk model allows us to federate this risk to be studied under `CorpSec` by another group.
-CorpSec can wholly own and investigate risks with a top level "SEV0 with Regulatory Disclosure" requirement.
-They can ask themselves, "_What could take place within CorpSec that would result in a SEV0 and a disclosure?_"
+A separate individual or group can wholly own and investigate risks with a top level "SEV0 with Regulatory Disclosure" requirement.
+They can ask themselves, "_What could take place within **CorpSec** that would result in a SEV0 and a disclosure?_"

 Now, this team or organization can be introspective about their own risks while contributing to the larger organization's goals.